 Vulnerabilities: Applicant should discuss the organization's susceptibility to destruction, incapacitation or exploitation.
 The applicant should detail and summarize the findings from the VA, spelling out exactly what physical weaknesses at its location that make it an attractive target.

-Potential Consequences: Consider potential consequences, the potential negative effects on an organization's assets, system, and/or network if damaged destroyed or disrupted by a terrorist.
+Potential Consequences: Consider potential consequences, the potential negative effects on an organization's assets, system, and/or function if damaged destroyed or disrupted by a terrorist or other extremist attack.

 Describe the proposed Facility hardening activity: